Events / Hope Center Monday Noon Seminar/SLCH Grand Rounds Thurston Lecture

 Talk title: “Be kind to those preemies, they have a lot of brain folding to do!”

-The Fifth Annual Jean Holowach Thurston Lecture and Hope Center Monday Noon Seminar is hosted by the St. Louis Children’s Hospital (SLCH) and the Intellectual and Developmental Disabilities Research Center (IDDRC), Hope Center for Neurological Disorders, the Department of Neurology, and the Department of Developmental Biology
+The Fifth Annual Jean Holowach Thurston Lecture and Hope Center Monday Noon Seminar is hosted by the Hope Center for Neurological Disorders, Department of Developmental Biology, the Department of Neurology, the St. Louis Children’s Hospital (SLCH), and the WashU Intellectual and Developmental Disabilities Research Center.

 Mini-series: Neurodevelopment and Neurological Disease

-Joint mini-series with the Department of Developmental Biology and the Intellectual and Developmental Disabilities Research Center (IDDRC@WUSTL)
+Joint series of the Hope Center, the Departments of Developmental Biology and Neurology, and the WashU Intellectual and Developmental Disabilities Research Center

 Organizers: Christina Gurnett (WashU Neurology) and Joseph Dougherty (WashU Genetics)